jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_1/1_3_Intro_to_RNAseq.md

 - RNA-seq was performed on 677 breast tumors from patients.
 - Breast tumors fall into 5 major sub-types.
-- Breast tumors that had been categorized as Triple-Negative actually fell in two sub-types – Claudin-low and Basal-like.
+- Breast tumors that had been categorized as Triple-Negative actually fell in two sub-types: Claudin-low and Basal-like.
 - This discovery has led to new approaches to treating triple-negative breast cancer.
 - This is a hierarchically clustered heat map
   - Each patient sample is a column